ibm-cloud-docs/power-iaas/migration-strategies.md

 ## Backup and restore
 {: #backup-restore}

-You can back up your environment on-premises and restore it to the IBM Cloud.
+You can back up your on-premises environment and restore it to the IBM Cloud.
 In most cases, ICOS, and NFS servers serve as an intermediary to store (back up) and retrieve (restore) data.
-For more information on OS-specific, see
+[AIX migration strategies](#migration-aix) and [IBM i migration strategies](#migration-ibmi) provide information on OS-specific migration strategies.

 ## Third-party vendors and tools
 {: #third-party}